Purpose

 Notice

-The following example demonstrates how to import data from an external file located on the server (OBServer node) and create an external table in MySQL mode of OceanBase Database.
-The steps are as follows:
+The following example shows how to create an external table when the external file is located locally or in MySQL-compatible mode of OceanBase Database.
+The procedure is as follows:

 Notice

-secure_file_privsystem variable, you can only connect to the database through a local socket to execute the SQL statement that modifies the global variable.
-For more information, see secure_file_priv.Execute the following command to log in to the server where the OBServer node is located.
+secure_file_priv, you must connect to the database via a local Unix Socket to execute the SQL statement that modifies this global variable.
+For more information, see secure_file_priv.Run the following command to log in to the server where the OBServer node is located.

 ssh admin@10.10.10.1Run the following command to connect to the

-mysql001tenant through a local Unix socket.obclient -S /home/admin/oceanbase/run/sql.sock -uroot@mysql001 -p******Execute the following SQL statement to set the import and export to unlimited.
+mysql001tenant using a local Unix socket connection.obclient -S /home/admin/oceanbase/run/sql.sock -uroot@mysql001 -p******Execute the following SQL statement to set the import path to

 Reconnect to the

-Query OK, 6 rows affected, 4 warnings Records: 6 Deleted: 0 Skipped: 0 Warnings: 4Use the
+Query OK, 1 row affected, 2 warnings Records: 1 Deleted: 0 Skipped: 0 Warnings: 2View Warnings.

-test_tbl1table.SELECT * FROM test_tbl1;The returned result is as follows:
+test_tbl1table.SELECT * FROM test_tbl1;The return result is as follows:

 References